jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 Standalone is a classical approach for implementing a new language.
 It involves implementing the language from scratch: everything that you need in a language has to be developed, no concessions are made.
-The characteristics of this language is tailored specifically to the problem domain.
-However, the drawback of this approach makes it very costly, as a result standalone DSLs are rarely developed.
+Its characteristics are tailored specifically to the problem domain.
+However, the drawback to this approach is that it is very costly, as a result standalone DSLs are rarely developed.

 Embedded DSLs are implemented by extending a GPL, this approach uses the